bili-bu/project-3/README.md

 After this was completed, we were able to tackle the MVC.

-### 1.Models
+### 1. Models

-We needed to create two models for our MVC which would be vital for data storgae in the backend.
+We needed to create two models for our MVC which would be vital for data storage in the backend.
 The first model consists of two schemas: a **(user) schema** and a **score schema**, where the score schema is embedded in the user schema so as to always associate a score for right answers and a score for wrong answers with a user.
 To prevent people registering with the same username or email, we used the **mongoose-unique-validator**.

 **User Model**